Batch Operations

 }

-Add/Remove components with EntityBatch
+### Add/Remove components with `EntityBatch`

-Optimization Minimize structural changes when adding and removing components or tags to / from a single entity.
+Minimize structural changes when adding **and** removing components or tags to / from a **single entity**.

-Note An EntityBatch should only be used when adding AND removing components / tags to an entity at the same entity.
-If only adding OR removing components / tags use the Add() / Remove() overloads shown above.
+An `EntityBatch` should only be used when adding **AND** removing components / tags to an entity at the same entity.\

-When adding/removing components or tags to/from a single entity it will be moved to a new archetype.
-This is also called a structural change and in comparison to other methods a more costly operation.
-Every component / tag change will cause a structural change.
+When adding/removing components or tags to/from a single entity it will be moved to a new archetype.\

-In case of multiple changes on a single entity use an EntityBatch to apply all changes at once.
-Using this approach only a single or no structural change will be executed.
+In case of multiple changes on a single entity use an [EntityBatch](https://github.com/friflo/Friflo.Engine-docs/blob/main/api/EntityBatch.md) to apply all changes at once.\

 public static void EntityBatch()